dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 ## 1.4 Odd and Even Functions

 Some functions have some symmetry properties that make them easier to deal with.
 Consider the function f given by f(x) = x 2.
 Pick any positive number you like (I'll choose 3) and hit it with f (I get 9).
 Now take the negative of that number, −3 in my case, and hit that with f (I get 9 again).
 You should get the same answer both times, as I did, regardless of which number you chose.
 You can express this phenomenon by writing f(−x) = f(x) for all x.
 That is, if you give x to f as an input, you get back the same answer as if you used the input −x instead.
-Notice that g(x) = x 4 and h(x) = x 6 also have this property—in fact, j(x) = x n, where n is any even number (n could in fact be negative), has the same property.
+Notice that g(x) = x 4 and h(x) = x 6 also have this property — in fact, j(x) = x n, where n is any even number (n could in fact be negative), has the same property.
 Inspired by this, we say that a function f is even if f(−x) = f(x) for all x in the domain of f.
 It's not good enough for this equation to be true for some values of x; it has to be true for all x in the domain of f.

 Now, let's say we play the same game with f(x) = x 3.
 Take your favorite positive number (I'll stick with 3) and hit that with f (I get 27).
 Now try again with the negative of your number, −3 in my case; I get −27, and you should also get the negative of what you got before.
 You can express this mathematically as f(−x) = −f(x).
 Once again, the same property holds for j(x) = x n when n is any odd number (and once again, n could be negative).
 So, we say that a function f is odd if f(−x) = −f(x) for all x in the domain of f.

 In general, a function might be odd, it might be even, or it might be neither odd nor even.
 Don't forget this last point!
 Most functions are neither odd nor even.
-On the other hand, there's only one function that's both odd and even, which is the rather boring function given by f(x) = 0 for all x (we'll call this the “zero function”).
+On the other hand, there's only one function that's both odd and even, which is the rather boring function given by f(x) = 0 for all x (we'll call this the "zero function").
 Why is this the only odd and even function?
 Let's convince ourselves.
 If the function f is even, then f(−x) = f(x) for all x.
 But if it's also odd, then f(−x) = −f(x) for all x.
 Take the ﬁrst of these equations and subtract the second from it.
 You should get 0 = 2f(x), which means that f(x) = 0.
 This is true for all x, so the function f must just be the zero function.
 One other nice observation is that if a function f is odd, and the number 0 is in its domain, then f(0) = 0.
 Why is it so?
 Because f(−x) = −f(x) is true for all x in the domain of f, so let's try it for x = 0.
 You get f(−0) = −f(0).
 But −0 is the same thing as 0, so we have f(0) = −f(0).
 This simpliﬁes to 2f(0) = 0, or f(0) = 0 as claimed.

 Anyway, starting with a function f, how can you tell if it is odd, even, or neither?
 And so what if it is odd or even anyway?
 Let's look at this second question before coming back to the ﬁrst one.
 One nice thing about knowing that a function is odd or even is that it's easier to graph the function.
 In fact, if you can graph the right-hand half of the function, the left-hand half is a piece of cake!
 Let's say that f is an even function.
 Then since f(x) = f(−x), the graph of y = f(x) is at the same height above the x-coordinates x and −x.
 This is true for all x, so the situation looks something like this: